rfg-modding/RfgToolsPlusPlus/Documentation/Packfile.md

 u8[4] Padding
 ```

-#### NameOffset
-The byte offset of the entry name relative to the start of the entry names block
+* `NameOffset` - The byte offset of the entry name relative to the start of the entry names block

-#### DataOffset
-The byte offset of the entry data relative to the start of the entry data block.
+* `DataOffset` - The byte offset of the entry data relative to the start of the entry data block.
 When the packfile is compressed *and* condensed this is the offset after decompressing the entire entry data block.
 This value can be wrong in RFGR since it has packfiles larger than 4GB.
 If writing a packer/unpacker you should disregard this and recalculate it yourself using the data sizes of each entry.

-#### NameHash
-A CRC32 hash of the entry name.
+* `NameHash` - A CRC32 hash of the entry name.

-#### DataSize
-The size of the entry data in bytes.
+* `DataSize` - The size of the entry data in bytes.
 If the file is compressed this is the size after decompression.

-#### CompressedDataSize
-The size of the entries compressed data.
+* `CompressedDataSize` - The size of the entries compressed data.
 If the packfile isn't compressed this should be `0xFFFFFFFF`.

 This block ends with an `Align(2048)`.